joeyamyers/Election_Analysis/README.md

  3. The county with the highest turnout.

 ### Election-Audit Additional Results
-The additional analysis of the election revealed:
 1. The county results were:
-    - Arapahoe which received 6.7% of the voter turnout and 24,801 votes.
+    - Arapahoe received 6.7% of the voter turnout and 24,801 votes.
-    - Denver which received 82.8% of the voter turnout and 306,055 votes.
+    - Denver received 82.8% of the voter turnout and 306,055 votes.
-    - Jefferson which received 10.5% of the voter turnout and 38,855 votes.
+    - Jefferson received 10.5% of the voter turnout and 38,855 votes.

 2. The county with the highest turnout was:
     - Denver which received 82.8% of the voter turnout and 306,055 votes.

 ### Election-Audit Summary
 This script completed the election audit of this Congressional precinct, but arguably could be now used for any election given a few modifications.
-The first modification would be to ...
+The key to its versatility is that it was not hardcoded to include the specific county or candidate names for this given election.
+For a larger-scale election, this script could be modified to include information regarding voter turnout on the state or national level.
+It could also be modified to be a non-political election script and used for elections of all kinds.